nihwang/vue-todo/README.md

 # Vue Todo with Vuex

-A simple Todo app done with Vue and Vuex
+A simple Todo app done with Vue and Vuex!

 **Libraries included**:
 - Bootstrap